 trauma, as well as assessment and management of suicide risk.
 Dr. Erbacher also conducts

 trauma evaluations for adjudicated youth in the juvenile court system.

-Dr. Terri is a Trainer for NASP's PREPaRE Model of Crisis Prevention, Intervention and Recovery in Schools, is an American Association of Suicidology Certified School Suicide Prevention Specialist, and is a certificated as a Grief and Traumatic Loss specialist.
-Dr. Erbacher is past President for the Philadelphia Chapter of the American Foundation for Suicide Prevention and past Chair of the Delaware County Suicide Prevention Task Force.
-She currently serves on the Board of Directors of Survivor of Suicide as a Clinical Scientific Advisor and serves on the Executive Committee of the Pennsylvania Youth Suicide Prevention Initiative.
+Dr. Erbacher is a trainer for NASP's PREPaRE Model of Crisis Prevention, Intervention and Recovery in Schools, is an American Association of Suicidology Certified School Suicide Prevention Specialist, and is a certificated as a Grief and Traumatic Loss specialist.
+Dr. Erbacher is past president for the Philadelphia Chapter of the American Foundation for Suicide Prevention and past Chair of the Delaware County Suicide Prevention Task Force.
+She currently serves on the Board of Directors of Survivor of Suicide as a Clinical Scientific Advisor and serves on the executive committee of the Pennsylvania Youth Suicide Prevention Initiative.

 B.A. degree - Hofstra University